HB-1742

 Plain Language

-Any person who owns or controls a platform offering a companion chatbot must not process data or design systems in ways that deceive or mislead users about the fact that the chatbot is not human.
-This is framed as a prohibition on deception rather than an affirmative disclosure requirement — the operator need not proactively disclose AI identity in every interaction, but may not design the system in a way that would lead users to believe they are interacting with a human.
-This is a design-level obligation covering both data processing choices and system design decisions.
+Persons who own or control websites, applications, software, or programs offering companion chatbots must not process data or design their systems in ways that deceive or mislead users into thinking the companion chatbot is human.
+This is framed as a prohibition on deceptive design rather than as an affirmative disclosure requirement — the operator need not proactively disclose AI identity, but must not affirmatively mislead users about the chatbot's nonhuman nature.
+This is narrower than jurisdictions that require unconditional upfront AI disclosure.

 Statutory Text